Use the LOOKUP function to look up values in a source module or list and display the values in a target module.

 In Polaris, the LOOKUP function returns the value of the aggregate item in composite and non-composite hierarchies.
 The Classic Engine returns the value of the aggregate item in a composite hierarchy, and the default value for the line item in a non-composite hierarchy.

-In Polaris, you cannot use the LOOKUP function in a result line item with a time scale greater than the values you look up.
+In Polaris, you can't use the LOOKUP function in a result line item with a time scale greater than the values you look up.
 The Classic Engine returns a value of 0 in this case.

 In Polaris, if the target line item can't reference the mapping line item, then the LOOKUP is invalid.